Youakim Moubarac: Career

-In 1991, the decision of Pope John Paul II to convene a Synod in Rome for all Catholic Lebanese Churches cancelled his project.

-In 1992, he settled back in Paris where he resumed his academic work.
+In 1991, Pope John Paul II's decision to convene a synod in Rome for all Catholic Lebanese churches ended the synod project.
+In 1992, Moubarac returned to Paris and resumed his academic work.

 Death and legacy

-Youakim Moubarac died on May 24, 1995, in Montpellier, France.
-His burial took place at the graveyard of the Abbaye Notre-Dame-de-Jouarre, France.
-Fourteen years later, on August 25, 2009, his remains were transferred, according to his wish, to rest beside his relatives in Mar Youssef Church in Morh Kfarsghab.
-A solemn Requiem Mass in his hometown of Kfarsghab was offered by Nasrallah Boutros Sfeir, Patriarch of the Maronite Church, and attended by Tarek Mitri representing the President of the Lebanese Republic, Michel Suleiman.
+Moubarac died on May 24, 1995, in Montpellier, France.
+He was buried in the graveyard of the Abbaye Notre-Dame-de-Jouarre.
+On August 25, 2009, his remains were transferred, as he had wished, to rest beside his relatives at Mar Youssef Church in Morh Kfarsghab.
+A Requiem Mass in his hometown of Kfarsghab was celebrated by Nasrallah Boutros Sfeir, Patriarch of the Maronite Church, and attended by Tarek Mitri representing the President of Lebanon, Michel Suleiman.

+Moubarac's work has continued to receive scholarly attention since the 2010s.